 Now you’ll have Google Docs activated and be able to edit your Google document.
 Scroll down to the section of your document that requires your digital signature.
-Once there, press the Insert symbol/icon and select Image, and then From photos.
+Once there, press the Insert symbol/icon, select Image, and then From Photos.

 Look for the image of your digital signature and take a photo of it if you haven’t already.

 Your digital signature should now be inserted into your Google document.